iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> Easy to use... nothing asked is too private...
+Recently: Constantly says "Loading..." under logo, so have to delete app. data & re-sign in to enter a response to questionnaire !!!<br> :date: __2020-08-23 12:18:10__

+> Where has the daily updated view of the data for app users gone?<br> :date: __2020-08-21 22:47:23__

+> Why a create an account.
+Too many apps want too many details before they deliver.<br> :date: __2020-08-21 09:27:16__

+> The 2 reasons I installed this app is: 1) to help you 2) to be informed about how many cases of covid are in my area each day.
+YOU said you would give that info.
+You have failed to do your part so I see no reason why I should continue with your studies.
+I am deleting the app and you will not hear from me again.<br> :date: __2020-08-21 08:48:40__

+> After updating the app no longer gives you local information.
+Used to be i gave them something (daily reporting) and in return they gave me something (local covid info).
+I wi be uninstalling<br> :date: __2020-08-21 01:44:28__

+> No reassurance it is worth it<br> :date: __2020-08-21 00:01:44__

 > This app was working fine on my phone for about 3/4 weeks and has now stopped.
 I've uninstalled it and installed it again but each time it takes me to the sign in screen followed by select country and then back to sign in again.
 I've rebooted my phone but it's still not working.<br> :date: __2020-08-16 11:50:59__

 > Starting to cause trouble.
 Notification that wont desappear and when completting diet questions not allowing me to submit.<br> :date: __2020-08-11 17:02:51__